 Tired of kissing your boss’s boots?
 The Netherlands’ egalitarian work culture may just be the right fit for you.
 While a hierarchy generally exists, it’s rarely put into force.
 Instead, workers are valued for what they bring to the table — not their job title.

 This goes both ways though: while you may be used to looking toward your boss to lead, they’ll equally be looking back at you for your own ideas, input and decisions.
 Teamwork also plays a big role in Dutch workplaces — which may explain their fondness for team days (also known as teamuitjes)!

 2. Formal clothes are (generally) not required 👖

 If you’re looking to ditch the suit and tie it’s time to move to the land of bikes.
 You may be shocked on your first day in the office to discover people in t-shirts, jeans, or other casual clothing.
 Have you walked in on casual Friday?
 Nope!
 This is often the standard of dress in a Dutch workplace.
 Perhaps it has something to do with how many people cycle to work?

-But as with anything else, be wary: we don’t recommend wearing board shorts and thongs to the office on your first day — check in with your hiring manager and ask about dress code first so you don’t make a first day fashion faux pas.
+But as with anything else, be wary: we don’t recommend wearing board shorts and thongs to the office on your first day — check in with your hiring manager and ask about the dress code first so you don’t make a first-day fashion faux pas.

 It’s common for workplaces to hold a borrel on a Friday night after a week well done.
 Get ready to tip back some beers or wine, chow down on some lekker bitterballen, and have a laugh with your boss and colleagues.